lsst-ts/ts_mtdometrajectory/doc/developer-guide.rst

 The primary classes are:

 * `MTDomeTrajectory`: the CSC.
-* `BaseAlgorithm`: base class for following algorithms.
+* `BaseAlgorithm`: base class for motion algorithms.
-* `SimpleAlgorithm`: a simple following algorithm.
+* `SimpleAlgorithm`: a simple motion algorithm.

 .. automodapi:: lsst.ts.MTDomeTrajectory
    :no-main-docstr: